Bankruptcy can be a confusing process. Here are some of the most common questions sent to Bankrate about Chapter 7 and Chapter 13 bankruptcy.

 If I declare Chapter 7 bankruptcy, will my HELOC be dismissed?

-You cannot eliminate a home equity line of credit, or HELOC, that is secured by your home in a Chapter 7 bankruptcy while keeping the house.
+You cannot eliminate a HELOC that is secured by your house in a Chapter 7 bankruptcy while keeping the home.
 That line of credit must be paid in order to keep your property.
 Read more